-Grou Group
+Group

-2023 US\$ 2022 US\$
+2024 US\$ 2023 US\$

-2,489,326 3,333,161
+Not later than one year 6,239,702 2,489,326

-31. CONTINGENT LIABILITIES
+33. CONTINGENT LIABILITIES

 Contingent liabilities of which the probability of settlement is not remote at the reporting date are as follows:

 Company

 The Company has provided letters of financial support to some of its subsidiary corporations to enable the subsidiary corporations to operate as going concerns and to meet their liabilities as and when they fall due.